urpatton/OSD-Wizard-UDI-Replacement/README.md

 ## PARAMETERS
 ```
 -UDIWizardXMLFileName
-	Name of the UDI Wizard XML file
+	Name of the UDI Wizard XML answer file
 	XML configuration file must be in the script root folder
 	Accepted values: "UDIWizard_Config.xml" (where UDIWizard_Config.xml is the name of your UDI wizard XML file)